 In recognition of the cultural significance of this civic landmark, the Texas Historical Commission granted official designation of the Kilgore Public Library as a historical site in 1990.

-From its early beginning in a single room in the local hospital to the beautiful, magnificent structure we admire today, Kilgore Public Library is indeed an integral part of the City of Kilgore’s rich history.
+From its early beginning in a single room in the local hospital to the beautiful, to the magnificent structure we admire today, Kilgore Public Library is indeed an integral part of the City of Kilgore’s rich history.